Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 "...they [Israel] were also commanded to sacrifice 70 bullocks during the feast [Num.
 29:12-38].
 Why?
 Because the number of the original nations of the earth was 70 [they are listed in Gen. 10], and the feast celebrated the ingathering of all nations into God's Kingdom; thus atonement was made for all."
 David Chilton, Paradise Restored, pg.
 45

-They were designed in the Old Testament period to be a nation of priests to represent the other nations and make intercession for them until the Messiah would come and open the way for all.
+In the Old Testament, Israel was designed as a nation of priests to represent the other nations and make intercession for them until the Messiah came and opened the way for all.
 One can only wonder how world history would have been impacted if the Jews of that time had had a true vision of their purpose.
-Instead, they, like many Christians of today, thought it was all about them.
+Instead, they, like many Christians today, thought it was all about them.

 "Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.
 Although the whole earth is mine, you will be for me a kingdom of priests and a holy nation.’
 These are the words you are to speak to the Israelites.”
 Ex.
 19:5-6